Rachit47/NLP-Based-TV-Series-Analysis-System/README.md

 This project utilises NLP techniques and large language models (LLMs) to analyse the anime series.
 The goal is to produce a comprehensive dataset, extract themes, classify text, and generate a character network.
 The end result will be an intuitive web-based GUI created with Gradio.

 ## Project Features
-We have divided the project into four key components:

 **1. Web Scraping (crawler)**
    - Utilizes Scrapy to extract structured information from Narutopedia.
    - Builds a dataset containing essential details about Naruto characters, themes, and dialogues.